 (a) regrets not working harder on one part of the course?
 [1] (b) is glad that they had the opportunity to get to know the local area well?
-[1] (c) feels fortunate that their teachers had previously worked in the media?
-[1] (d) says that the course timetable was hard to get used to at first?
-[1] (e) mentions finding it difficult to decide what career to go into?
-[1] (f) refers to learning things that have been useful in a variety of professions?
-[1] (g) suggests that a journalism degree would not be suitable for everyone?
-[1] (h) suggests that they felt guilty at some point during their course?
-[1] [Total: 8]
+[1] (c) suggests that some people considered journalism to be an easy subject?
+[1] (d) feels fortunate that their teachers had previously worked in the media?
+[1] (e) says that the course timetable was hard to get used to at first?
+[1] (f) mentions finding it difficult to decide what career to go into?
+[1] (g) refers to learning things that have been useful in a variety of professions?
+[1] (h) suggests that a journalism degree would not be suitable for everyone?
+[1] (i) suggests that they felt guilty at some point during their course?
+[1] (j) mentions the value of learning how to write a range of text types?
+[1] [Total: 10]